As mentioned in the introduction of the encyclopedia of the Iranian hand-woven carpet & Persian rugs:

 Furthermore, top painters integrated the briefed and combined Medallion schemes in the middle of rugs and corners.
 That is, the same design that was used on the cover of precious books in the 15th century.

 With the occupation of the country by Afghans in the 19th century (1721-1722), this industry and art were downgraded.
 Persian Rugs, especially the exquisite carpets of Tabriz area were exported to Europe.
-During this time, representatives from European countries were sent out to all eastern countries which collected all the old and antique carpets with a very intense competition and sent to Constantinople, which was still the most important market for the eastern carpets.
+During this time, representatives from European countries were sent out to all eastern countries which collected all the old and antique Persian rugs with a very intense competition and sent to Constantinople, which was still the most important market for the eastern carpets.
 When the source of the old carpets was finished, British (Zigler, 1883), American and German indefinitely set up workshops in Tabriz, Arak and Kerman.
 This routine continued until World War I, when the carpet production underwent a significant change.

 Shirin Souresrafil, as a carpet designer and writer, believe that the original patterns of Iranian carpets will never fall into oblivion and destruction due to their close relationship with the history, culture and other traditional art of Iran.
 As we do not observe any sign of aging on the motifs of the turquoise domes of Isfahan mosques, the designs of the rocks and pillars of the Persepolis and traditional paintings (miniature) of Reza Abbasi.